ayanahm/simple-csv-transformer/README.md

 ## Custom implementation of `MappedCsvValueStringConstructor`

-In case the constructors embedded in DSL is not enough(probably most of the time not), then library is allowing the implementations of `MappedCsvValueStringConstructor`  to be registered and then configured in the DSL.
+In case the formatters embedded in DSL is not enough(probably most of the time not), then library is allowing the implementations of `MappedCsvValueStringConstructor`  to be registered and then configured in the DSL.